-People’s attention span is really short, shorter than it has ever been.
+Use creative titles – a good title can make a big difference.
+Attention spans are really short, shorter than they’ve ever been.
 When your readers open their newsletter you have just a few seconds to get them interested.
 Usually people open the email and scan it.
 If they don’t find anything that stands out, they’ll delete it and move on.

-Having catchy well-descriptive titles will increase your click-through-rate.
-Note however that I said “well-descriptive”.
-Having catchy blog titles that have nothing to do with the actual content of the blog will work the first time maybe even a second, but after that you will lose their trust.
+Having catchy and descriptive titles will increase your click-through-rate.
+Catchy blog titles that have nothing to do with the actual content of the blog will work the first time, maybe even a second.
+But after that you will lose readers’ trust.
 The same applies to the newsletter subject.

 Including opinions from established thought leaders and experts in your niche will improve your brand’s image in the eyes of your subscribers.

 Collaborating with other people when creating your newsletter will not only increase the trust in your brand, it will also positively affect your online brand recognition because those collaborators will more than likely share your newsletter with their audiences as well.